tapdata/tapdata-docs/docs/prerequisites/postgresql.md

       :::

-   7. Modify the `pg_hba.conf` configuration file, adding the following content to ensure Atlas-View can access the database.
+   7. Modify the `pg_hba.conf` configuration file, adding the following content to ensure TapView can access the database.

       ```bash
       # Replace username with the actual username